MAMINGA/todoSysAdmin/README.md

 You can change the path to the file for storing the data in the top of the code.
 Id for each task are '~autoincremented' by the code.
+Comments are in the code to understand every section of it.